Aliyah Diary 6: Getting Comfortable

 As a new Israeli you also get monthly benefits – they are suspended if you leave the country.
 They used to give a lump sum up front though people would come, get the lump sum, and leave so now it’s monthly, directly into your bank account.

 At a supermarket neither our Israeli nor American credit cards would work.
 The cards had been working all day.
-I haven’t actually used cash for anything yet so I only have USD – credit cards give the best change rates.
+I haven’t actually used cash for anything yet so I only have USD – credit cards give the best exchange rates.
 Eventually, I found another card in my wallet and that one worked.
 Why?
 It’s like the banana mystery.

 The View